faefey/hate-crimes-dashboard/README.md

 ![dashboard.png](dashboard.png)

 This is an interactive dashboard that displays NYC hate crime data combined with NYC precinct population data.
-The dashboard was built using d3.js and contains a bar chart, two biplots, a map, and two pie charts.
+The dashboard was built using Flask and D3.js and contains a bar chart, two biplots, a map, and two pie charts.

 ## Features